 Equine distress can present in many ways and stem from many factors including injury, trauma, illness, fear, and boredom.
 There are a number of common equine distress conditions, including colic, being cast, and foaling, that can negatively impact your horse and result in serious injury or death if not detected and addressed early.

 Colic is the leading natural cause of death in horses, and the AAEP estimates that more than 900,000 horses in the US will experience an episode of colic this year.
 However, if caught early 85-90% of these cases can be treated medically and without the need for invasive and costly surgery.
-Unfortunately, we can't always be there with our horses, especially overnight, to catch the signs, but NIGHTWATCH® can be.
+Unfortunately, we can't always be there with our horses, especially overnight, to catch the signs.

-NIGHTWATCH® is the World's first smart halter™ designed to alert you via text, phone call, and email at the early signs of danger/distress in your horse, such as colic, being cast, and foaling.
+NIGHTWATCH® is the World's first smart halter™ designed to alert you via text, voice, and email to early signs of danger/distress in your horse, such as colic, being cast, and foaling.